Loading...

 • If the DS or US lights are flashing and the lights after them are off, your home phone modem has lost connection with the Rogers network.
 Make sure that the coaxial cable (the round cable) is screwed tight to the home phone modem and the wall.
 Then, press and hold the Reset/Reboot button on the home phone modem for 15–20 seconds to force it to reconnect to the network.
 These articles will help you find the button for your home phone modem:

 • If the Tel 1 light is flashing (or Tel 2 if it’s your second line that’s not working) but all the other lights are solid as expected, one of your phone sets is off the hook or a device connected to the home phone line is holding it open.
 Try removing phone sets and devices one at a time until the light stops flashing.
-If you’re able to find a device that is holding the line open, leave it disconnected and try a different phone set (if available).
+If you’re able to find a device that's holding the line open, leave it disconnected and try a different phone set (if available).

-• Note: powered phone sets and devices like fax machines can “brain freeze” and refuse to release the line.
-Often simply unplugging them from power and plugging them back in will restore normal operation.
+• Note:Powered phone sets and devices like fax machines can “brain freeze” and refuse to release the line.
+Often, simply unplugging them from power and plugging them back in will restore normal operation.
 However, if they continue to hold the line open after a power cycle, it may be necessary to replace them, the telephone cord connecting them or the wall jack they are plugging into.

-• If all the lights on the front of your Rogers Home Phone modem are solid except for Link and you still have No Dial Tone, press talk on one of your cordless phones or leave a handset off the receiver and then check if Tel 1 (Tel 2 if you’re troubleshooting the second line), starts to flash.
+• If all the lights on the front of your Rogers Home Phone modem are solid except for Link and you still have no Dial Tone, press talk on one of your cordless phones or leave a handset off the receiver and then check if Tel 1 (Tel 2 if you’re troubleshooting the second line), starts to flash.

 • If Tel 2 starts to flash, you’re plugged into the wrong telephone jack on the back of the Rogers Home Phone modem.
 You’ll need to move the telephone cord to the other grey jack to restore service.